dmd-program/dmd-100/topics/what_is_design.md

 12. Good design allows a user to perform optimally in engaging reality
 13. Good design can be delivered, installed, and repaired conveniently

-These lists were not meant to be hard rules that apply to everything, but can be helpful guidelines when making or evaluating design.
-Unfortunately, they do little to explain how good design can happen.
+These lists were not meant to be hard rules that apply to everything, but they can be helpful guidelines when making or evaluating design.
+Unfortunately, these lists do little to explain the process behind good design work.